-Recommende ed planning principles Principle TUI6 Improve the provision of reticulated water and sewerage s the issues outlined above, the Planning Study has lowing planning principles for transport and utility infrastructure infrastructure to service existing and future development in the study area, in conjunction with planning for the Parwan Station growth precinct and the Parwan Employment Precinct.
+In order to address the issues outlined above, the Planning Study has established the following planning principles for transport and utility infrastructure in the study area:

 Principle TUI1 Improve the condition of local roads in the study area, with an emphasis on key intersection works as short-term priorities.
-Principle TUI7 Encourage the use of recycled water in new horticultural developments in the study area.
-Principle TUI2 Plan strategically for the development of the road and rail transport network in the study area, taking into account Principle TUI8 Retard stormwater flows from new development in the area. the development of nearby growth areas.
-Principle TUI9 Use the Planning Scheme to identify and protect major Principle TUI3 Improve the provision of utility infrastructure to the study area to facilitate investment opportunities and urban development in identified areas. items of utility infrastructure, if possible, including the protection of the Brooklyn-Ballan high pressure gas pipeline from the encroachment of sensitive uses and works.
+Principle TUI2 Plan strategically for the development of the road and rail transport network in the study area, taking into account the development of nearby growth areas.
+Principle TUI3 Improve the provision of utility infrastructure to the study area to facilitate investment opportunities and urban development in identified areas.
 Principle TUI4 Encourage the planning of utility infrastructure in a strategic and coordinated way to maximise efficiencies and long-term benefits, in consultation with landowners, authorities and agencies.
-Principle TUI10 Fund future road infrastructure improvements through developer contributions for large scale projects, where there is a nexus.
 Principle TUI5 Support upgrades to electricity infrastructure to facilitate new investment including waste-to-energy and renewable energy proposals.